Use DMARC to validate email

 Microsoft's DMARC TXT record looks something like this:

 _dmarc.microsoft.com.
 3600 IN TXT "v=DMARC1; p=none; pct=100; rua=mailto:firstname.lastname@example.org; ruf=mailto:email@example.com; fo=1"

 Microsoft sends its DMARC reports to Agari, a third party.
 Agari collects and analyzes DMARC reports.
 Please visit the MISA catalog to view more third-party vendors offering DMARC reporting for Microsoft 365.

-Implement DMARC for inbound mail
+Set up DMARC for inbound mail

 You don't have to do a thing to set up DMARC for mail that you receive in Microsoft 365.
 We've taken care of everything for you.
 If you want to learn what happens to mail that fails to pass our DMARC checks, see How Microsoft 365 handles inbound email that fails DMARC.

-Implement DMARC for outbound mail from Microsoft 365
+Set up DMARC for outbound mail from Microsoft 365

 If you use Microsoft 365 but you aren't using a custom domain, that is, you use onmicrosoft.com, you don't need to do anything else to configure or implement DMARC for your organization.
 SPF is already set up for you and Microsoft 365 automatically generates a DKIM signature for your outgoing mail.
 For more information about this signature, see Default behavior for DKIM and Microsoft 365.

 If you have a custom domain or you are using on-premises Exchange servers in addition to Microsoft 365, you need to manually implement DMARC for your outbound mail.
 Implementing DMARC for your custom domain includes these steps: